david-schmidt/KEGS-upstream/README.kegs.txt

 images of CDs).
 For instance, on a Mac, /dev/disk1 can sometimes be the CDROM drive.

-KEGS can handle "raw", .dsk, .po, 2IMG, 5.25" ".nib" images, most Mac Diskcopy images and partitioned images.
+KEGS can handle "raw", .dsk, .po, 2IMG, 5.25" ".nib" images, most Mac Diskcopy images and partitioned images, .zip files, .sdk archives, and .woz files.
 The .dsk and .po formats you often find on the web are really "raw" formats, and so they work fine.
 KEGS uses the host file permissions to encode the read/write status of the image.
-KEGS can open any image file compressed with gzip (with the extension ".gz") automatically as a read-only disk image.
+KEGS can open any image file compressed with gzip (with the extension ".gz") or inside a .zip archive automatically as a read-only disk image.

 An image is the representation of an Apple IIgs disk, but in a file on your computer.
 For 3.5" disks, for example, a raw image would be exactly